-The South Manchester Hub is based at Acacias Community Primary School and is jointly run by the CAS Master Teachers - Ben Davies, Sally Jordan and Sarah Zaman.
+The South Manchester Hub is based at Acacias Community Primary School and is jointly run by the CAS Master Teachers - Ben Davies and Sally Jordan.
 The CAS South Manchester Hub is planning to share resources, best practice and provide a forum for both secondary and primary teachers to gain practical advice and support in delivering the Primary Computing National Curriculum.

 The CAS Tameside CAS Hub is based at Tameside College and has a new leader in Dan Evans. the group would like to work with all CAS members within the wider Tameside, regardless of their teaching level.

 We are keen to help all teachers of computing to develop their skills and technical abilities.
 We will offer a range of supportive sessions linked to delivering a new curriculum.
 We will also work to ensure seamless learner progression from KS1 to KS4 andonto approporiate post-16 pathways